On Poisson transforms of differential forms on real hyperbolic spaces

 \section{Abstract}

-We study the Poisson transform for differential forms on the real hyperbolic space $\mathbb H^n$.
-For $1<r<\infty$, we prove that the Poisson transform is an isomorphism from the space of $L^r$ differential $q$-forms on the boundary $\partial \mathbb H^n$ onto a Hardy-type subspace of $p$-eigenforms of the Hodge-de Rham Laplacian, for $0\leq p<\frac{n-1}{2}$ and $q=p-1, p$.
+This paper is concerned with the Poisson transform of differential forms on the hyperbolic space $H^n(\mathbb R)$.
+Consider an integer $p$ such that $1\leqslant p\leqslant n$ and let $q$ be either $p-1$ or $p$.
+For $1<r<\infty$, we prove that the Poisson transform is a topological isomorphism from the space of $L^r$-differential $q$-forms on the boundary $\partial H^n(\mathbb R)$ onto a Hardy-type subspace of $p$-eigenforms of the Hodge-de Rham Laplacian on $H^n(\mathbb R)$.